BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CRUD-REST-Node.md

 ## Calling the API

 Each of these operations involves multiple lines of code.
-It's unusual to do such things from the JavaScript console but it works and it's convenient to do so when experimenting with an API like this.
+It's unusual to do such things from the Node.js console but it works and it's convenient to do so when experimenting with an API like this.
 For most things, you can just copy the code from this walkthrough and paste it into your console.
+You may get a warning about pasting multiple lines.
+If so, just click "Paste Anyway."
 In some cases you'll want to paste the code into a text editor (e.g. VS Code), modify it, and then paste it into the console.

 The use of `fetch()` in these calls should be familiar from the previous walkthrough.
 If it looks confusing, please do the Node.js Fetch walkthrough first.